yangwen0228/jump-tree/README.md

 ## Todo
 - [ ] When the records' buffers get closed, the position markers become invalid, now just ignore the positions.
 Clear the records?
 Or use a file to save the last point states, and restore the states?
+- [x] Support jump to prev/next buffers directly.
+- [ ] Support jump only in current buffer.
+- [ ] Rebuild a tree contains only buffers' last position in visualizer, jump to prev/next buffers directly.
+- [ ] Rebuild a tree contains positions only in current buffer in visualizer, jump only in current buffer.
 - [x] Last position is sometimes not reachable.